luoclab/lllmaug2persionalityemotion/readme.md

 ## 📌News

-[2025.] - 🧨We released the latest checkpoint(v1.1) and inference code,in here.
+[2025.] - 🧨We released the baseline checkpoint(v1.1) and inference code,in here.
 [2025.] - The paper is available at here

 [2025.05.06] - The repository was build!, we need to go faster